 Payable to people who are ill or disabled as a result of specific circumstances, such as workplace accidents or military service.
 If you receive industrial injuries disablement benefit or a war disablement pension, you may be eligible to apply for CAA.

-You're eligible to receive money off your Council Tax if you’re on a low income or claim benefits.
+Regardless of age, all adults who own or rent a home are liable to pay council tax.
+However, you may be eligible for a council tax reduction if you’re on a low income or claim benefits.
 If you live alone, you’re entitled to a 25% discount.

-What discount you get depends on the scheme your local authority runs: every council has its own scheme.
-Your circumstances and household makeup and income will also be taken into account.
-To find out more, you will need to get in touch with your local authority.
+What discount you get depends on your local authority: each council runs its own scheme.
+Your income, who you live with and any other benefits you are on will be taken into account.
+To find out more, get in touch with your local authority.

 If you, or someone you live with, has dementia (or another permanent severe mental impairment), you may also be eligible for a 25% council tax discount worth an average of £400 a year.

-This applies if you live in England, Scotland and Wales and the person who is diagnosed with dementia is entitled to a disability benefit such as Attendance Allowance, PIP or DLA.
-If you are a person living alone and you have been diagnosed with dementia, you could be entitled to council tax exemption.
+This applies if you live in England, Scotland and Wales, and the person who is diagnosed with dementia is entitled to a disability benefit such as Attendance Allowance, Personal Independence Payment or Disability Living Allowance.
+If you’re a person living alone and you have been diagnosed with dementia, you could be entitled to council tax exemption.

 Help with health costs

-Dental benefits for over 60s include free dental treatment if you are claiming certain benefits, including the guarantee credit part of Pension Credit, Income Support, Income-related Employment and Support Allowance, Income-based Jobseeker’s Allowance or Universal Credit.
+Dental benefits for over 60s include free dental treatment if you’re claiming certain benefits, including the Guarantee Credit part of Pension Credit, Income Support, Income-related Employment and Support Allowance, Income-based Jobseeker’s Allowance or Universal Credit.
 You might also be entitled to free dental treatment, glasses and the cost of travel to hospital.

 The NHS Low Income Scheme is also available to help with dental charges, as well as the cost of travelling to receive NHS treatment, NHS wigs and fabric supports, for those on a lower income.